 Stormwater management will be required to balance pre-and post-development runoff rates.

 Subdivision of land requires approval from the County’s Subdivision Authority, which consists of all members of Council.
-Subdivision Process Information is a detailed guide to the subdivision process.
 Once a complete application for subdivision has been received by the County, the Subdivision Authority has 60 days to prepare a decision.
+Visit the Subdivision page for details.

 Developments permits are required for all developments in the County of Minburn.
 Prior to any groundwork or construction, a development permit must be approved and, in most cases, approvals under the Safety Codes Act of Alberta must also be obtained.
-It is strongly encouraged that proponents schedule a pre-application meeting with the Planning & Development Department prior to submitting a development permit application to ensure a more streamlined permitting process.
-For more information on development permitting processes, please contact the County’s Planning & Development Department at 780-632-2082.
+It is strongly encouraged that proponents schedule a pre-application meeting with the Planning and Development Department prior to submitting a development permit application to ensure a more streamlined permitting process.
+For more information on development permitting processes, please visit the “Building in the County” page or contact the County’s Planning and Development Department at 780-632-2082.

 Numerous wetlands exist within the ASP boundary.
 Development constraints may exist related to the Province claiming ownership of permanent and naturally occurring wetlands in the ASP area.
 Developers are advised to consult a qualified environment professional in the early stages of a project to confirm if a Provincial permitting process may be triggered.
 Further, Ducks Unlimited (green lands seen on second photo on page) has identified one project within the ASP boundary and should be advised of any potential developments that may impact the existing, or proposed future, project.